chef-boneyard/chef-rfc/rfc030-maintenance-policy.md

 ## IRC

 You can find a large set of community members in IRC, within the #chef channel on irc.freenode.net.
 Development updates and conversations also happen on #chef-hacking.
-In both channels, those with “ops” are the Maintainers, Lieutenants, and the Project Lead.
+In both channels, those with “ops” are the Maintainers, Lieutenants, the Project Lead, and Community Advocates.
 Those with “voice” are MVPs for Chef releases.

 ## Mailing Lists